handlebars-lang/handlebars.js/README.markdown

 manner as templates.

 If using the simple mode the precompiler will generate a single javascript method.
-To execute this method it must be passed to the using the `Handlebars.template` method and the resulting object may be as normal.
+To execute this method it must be passed to the `Handlebars.template` method and the resulting object may be used as normal.

 ### Optimizations